I am a mom to two teenagers and a little Chihuahua pup. I like to write about crafts, DIY projects, and recipes.

 - Stir the red food coloring into the eggs.
 It should be a light pink in color.

 - You can also use a small spoon to scoop the egglicious brains into the egg white halves.

-Step 7: Arrange the Egg Whites on a Platter
+Step 7: Arrange the Egg White Halves

-Step 8: Pipe the Pink Egg Mixture Into the Egg Whites
+Step 8: Pipe the Egg Yolk Mixture

 - Pipe the mixture back and forth to create squiggles to make them look like brains.

 - You can finish by adding a sprinkle of paprika to the tops of the eggs if you like.